Sutter Cinema: History

 The First International Erotic Film Festival gained a modicum of literary cache thanks to the presence of festival judges, critic Arthur Knight and erotic book publisher Maurice Girodias.
 As a result, the festival drew the attention of the producers and talent spotters of the Johnny Carson Show, who invited Elster to do a segment on the program, which aired in January, 1971.

 By 1975 Elster was disenchanted, because of police harassment (she was arrested 14 times, and paid a fine of $1000) and the lack of quality movies to show.
 From 1975 to 1976 she sublet the cinema, moved with her lesbian partner to Sonoma County, and, like Fred Halsted, operated a wholesale plant nursery.
 The cinema closed shortly after.

-Archival material
+Archives

 Archival material related to the Sutter Cinema, including a press kit for Intersection, is held in the Arlene Elster papers at the GLBT Historical Society in San Francisco.